RebelCodeBase/testaid/README.rst

 - moleculeplay - api to leverage the ansible python api

-The testvars and testpass fixtures use the moleculebook fixture which in turn uses the moleculeplay fixture. moleculeplay handles the sysadmin tasks of setting the right symlinks and it makes low-level calls to the `ansible python api`_.
-It will probably not be very useful on its own but moleculebook might be handy in those situations where you know you shouldn't implement a hackaround. ;-)
+The testvars and testpass fixtures use the moleculebook fixture which in turn uses the moleculeplay fixture. moleculeplay makes low-level calls to the `ansible python api`_ and uses the moleculeenv fixture to handle the sysadmin tasks of setting the right symlinks. moleculeplay and moleculeenv will probably not be very useful on their own but moleculebook might be handy in those situations where you know you shouldn't implement a hackaround. ;-)

-Here is how you could run an ansible playbook programmatically from a test or even better: from a fixture_ using dependency injection.
+Here is how you could run an ansible playbook programmatically from a test (or even better: from a fixture_) using dependency injection.

 .. code-block:: python